 Dragonfly removes the back and forth, providing both sides with an objective clinical picture through the Care Level Score.
 Rather than give a blanket “inpatient” or “observation” status for each patient, the Care Level Score, or CLS, is Xsolis’ proprietary artificial intelligence model which predicts numerically where each patient falls on the medical necessity spectrum – clear inpatient, likely inpatient, likely observation, and clear observation – through proprietary artificial intelligence.
 This allows clinical staff members to assess and prioritize patients accurately and more efficiently quickly.

 4. Reduced Administrative Burden

-BY sharing real-time data and an objective clinical picture, CORTEX reduces administrative burdens and creates efficiencies for both payers and providers.
+BY sharing real-time data and an objective clinical picture, Dragonfly reduces administrative burdens and creates efficiencies for both payers and providers.

 “Having them [payers] be able to work within Dragonfly has not only increased our efficiency, but I do believe it has increased theirs too,” says Renee Dunagan, Case Management Supervisor at Citizens Medical Center.
 Those efficiencies include eliminating faxes, phone tag, and EMR diving, which has resulted in reduced denials, faster decisions, and substantial financial savings for many Xsolis clients including Citizens Medical Center.